 Split Application / Database Servers Scenario

-In many client installations, the Application Server (e.g. WebSphere or Tomcat) and Database Server reside on different machines.
-In this example, WebSphere will house the Web Component (e.g. OptiVLM Carrier Web WAR file) on one machine and another machine would house the database.
+In many client installations, the Application Server (e.g., WebSphere or Tomcat) and Database Server reside on different machines.
+In this example, WebSphere will house the Web Component (e.g., OptiVLM Carrier Web WAR file) on one machine and another machine would house the database.

 Application Server